 Some people see being a sole trader as a more attractive option because it’s simpler and faster to register the business with HMRC.

 There’s also very little paperwork in setting up as a sole trader.
-Whereas company directors need to think about the company tax return as well as their own Self Assessment, along with submitting annual accounts, the main thing you need to do as a sole trader is your Self Assessment tax return.
+Whereas company directors need to think about the Company Tax Return as well as their own Self Assessment, along with submitting annual accounts.

-You also won’t need a PAYE scheme to pay yourself a director’s salary, or a separate business bank account, and of course you can keep all your own post-tax profits yourself.
-There’s also no need to go public on the Companies House website.
+You won’t need a PAYE scheme to pay yourself a director’s salary, or a separate business bank account, or to go through the official process of issuing and recording dividends.
+As a sole trader, you can keep all your own post-tax profits yourself.

 The downside of working as a sole trader is that you and your business are legally one and the same.
 That is to say, you’re personally liable for any business loans and debts the business runs up if things go pear shaped.